Boredcats/Bored-cats.github.io/_posts/2018-08-29-my-first-post.md

 4. Opinion I´m a tenneager and I can speak of my thoughts for an hour...or two.

-5.> Many other random stuff and I´m so lazy to explain myself with this.
+5. Many other random stuff and I´m so lazy to explain myself with this.

 ###### And I´think that was all for today...I expected this blog to be longer but I think I´m done.
 GOOD BYE GUYS!
 I know you will miss me:)

 #### Wait...wait!!!!
+Don´t go without reading my "logo": *All the fruits have a carrot.*

+> Wait...wait!!!!
 Don´t go without reading my "logo": *All the fruits have a carrot.*